Traditions at Berkeley

 Meeting Oski

-Finding Oski, Berkeley’s legendary mascot, on campus is something that a lot of students try to do at least once.
+Finding Oski, Berkeley’s legendary bear mascot, on campus is something that a lot of students try to do at least once.
 He is usually walking around campus during big events like Cal Day!

-Firing the California Victory Cannon during the Big Game
+Firing the California Victory Cannon During the Big Game

 The Cannon is fired at the beginning of each home football game, after each score, and after each victory.
 Members of the Rally Committee have the opportunity to serve on Cannon Crew and help fire the California Victory Cannon!

-Not wearing red to the Big Game
+Not Wearing Red to the Big Game

 Big Game Bonfire